 Stopping Amputee Self-Sabotage

-Recognizing what triggers destructive amputation recovery self-sabotage is the major focus for anyone who lost a limb.
+Stopping amputee self-sabotage is something all amputees must face.
+Recognizing what triggers the destructive amputation recovery self-sabotage is the major focus for anyone who lost a limb.
 You set a goal for yourself and somehow never reach it.
 You find yourself back in the same situation no matter how much planning, strategizing, or intention-setting you do.
 Self-sabotage is repeating these same patterns, no matter how much you want a different outcome.
 It doesn't feel right.

 Perhaps you wanted to improve your prosthetic balance, so you worked with your physical therapist to come up with a home exercise program that you can do at least three times a week while you can't go to the gym.
 Despite the best of intentions, however, for some reason, you can't seem to achieve your goal.
 You keep repeating patterns that are not helpful, such as always staying up late to binge-watch on Netflix.

-Amputees are not alone in this.
-Self-sabotage can be disastrous because of amputee's need to continue pushing the limit to maintain a high level of physical functioning.
+Recognizing self-sabotage is essential for an amputee.
+Not recognizing Self-sabotage can be disastrous because of the amputee's need to continue pushing the limit to maintain a high level of physical functioning.
 People aren't always aware that they are sabotaging themselves, and connecting a behavior to self-defeating consequences is no guarantee that a person will disengage from it

 Signs of self-sabotage include: